Niyaz-Mahmud/Sea_Beach_View_Using_Glut-2D_Graphics_Project/README.md

 Contribution:
 Contributions to the project are welcome!
 If you want to improve the project, feel free to fork the repository, make changes, and submit a pull request.
 Whether enhancing the visuals, optimizing the code, or adding new features, your contributions can help make this project even more impressive.

-Credits:
-This project was developed and maintained by [NIYAZ AL MAHMUD, MD.
-ABU RAIHAN,  JANNATUL FERDOUS JANNAT, SABIHA KHAIR OHI, MST.JANNATUL FERDOUS, MD.SHAFAYET HOSSAIN RIZON].
-Contact me at [niyazmahmud213@gmail.com] for any inquiries or collaboration opportunities.

 License:
 This project is licensed under the MIT License.
 You are free to use, modify, and distribute the code as per the terms of the license.